 Not mentioned in the above account is the Son of God, which tells us that John was being shown events prior to the Ascension of Jesus Christ to Heaven.
 Having been given the above reference point, John next saw a scroll in the right hand of the Father who sat on the throne, as described in the following chapter.

-When the Spirit of God is described as seven burning lamps, it corresponds with how the Spirit was also revealed to Zechariah as a golden lampstand with seven lamps on it.
+When the Spirit of God is described as seven burning lamps, it corresponds with how the Holy Spirit was similarly revealed to Zechariah as a golden lampstand with seven lamps on it.

 Then the angel who talked with me returned and woke me up, like someone awakened from sleep.
 He asked me, “What do you see?”
 I answered, “I see a solid gold lampstand with a bowl at the top and seven lamps on it, with seven channels to the lamps.
 Also there are two olive trees by it, one on the right of the bowl and the other on its left.”
 I asked the angel who talked with me, “What are these, my lord?”
 He answered, “Do you not know what these are?”
 “No, my lord,” I replied.
 So he said to me, “This is the word of the Lord to Zerubbabel: ‘Not by might nor by power, but by my Spirit,’ says the Lord Almighty.
 Zech.
 4:1-6

 The seven-fold nature of the Holy Spirit is also described in the following verse found in Isaiah.